edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 #### 2. Submission includes functional code

-My model was trained using image data collected by the Udacity simulator **running in "Fastest" graphics quality mode**, due to the low processing speed of my laptop.
+My model was trained using image data collected by the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim) **running in "Fastest" graphics quality mode**, due to the low processing speed of my laptop.
 This mode does not have some visual effects such as shadows from the other graphics modes, so the model needs to be executed in the same mode to be able to drive autonomously as trained.

-The car can be driven autonomously around the track by setting the Udacity simulator to **"Fastest" graphics quality mode** and executing:
+The car can be driven autonomously around the track by setting the simulator to **"Fastest" graphics quality mode** and executing:

 ```
 python drive.py model.h5